Average Real Estate Agent Commission Rates (2024 Update)

 Negotiate the commission rate directly with your realtor

-While realtor commissions are not fixed and can be negotiated, the willingness of agents to adjust their rates can vary.
+While realtor commissions aren't fixed and can be negotiated, the willingness of agents to adjust their rates can vary.
 Initiating the conversation about commission rates is often up to the seller.

 High demand or pre-determined buyer.
 If your home is in a high-demand area or you already have a buyer, the agent might lower their rate.
-The agent can secure a quicker sale with less effort in such cases.
+In such cases, the agent can secure a quicker sale with less effort.

 High value property.
 Agents may accept a lower commission rate for high-value homes.
 Even at a reduced rate, the overall commission from a high-priced property can be more lucrative than a full-rate commission on a lower-priced home.